Author Inspiration & Insight...

 Visiting these places was very emotional.
 You can still feel the heaviness in the air from all the ugly that occurred during the Khmer Rouge’s Reign of Terror.
 Prior to this trip, I didn't know a lot about the Reign of Terror—it's one of the largest genocides to ever occur—this served as inspiration for writing the novel.

 The Pak Ou Caves overlooks the Mekong River near Luang Prabang, Laos.
 I LOVED this sacred cave where over 4,000 Buddhas live.
-It’s places such as this that sends my imagination in overdrive.
+It’s places such as this that send my imagination in overdrive.

-Because the title of the novel is Beauty Beneath the Banyan—here’s me and a banyan.
+As the novel is called Beauty Beneath the Banyan, here's me and a banyan tree.

 The Pictures that Inspired Tears from the Sea (TFTS)

 The beach pictures were taken on Tioman Island, in Malaysia.
 I went to an isolated section called Nipah (only 3 tourist huts).
 I was amazed by the raw beauty of the landscape.
 The dense jungle stopped abruptly at the beach and the buzz of cicadas leapt out to greet me.
-As I walked, pristine sand under foot, curious monkeys swung vine to vine in pursuit.
+As I walked, curious monkeys swung vine to vine in pursuit.

-When writing about Iphim's time on the deserted island, I drew from my experience in this underdeveloped paradise.
+When writing about Alia's time on the deserted island, my experience in this underdeveloped paradise assisted me both the imagery and the loneliness she would have felt.

 This is a portable betel street stall located in Yangon, Myanmar.
 Betel is a mild stimulant.
 A betel nut is wrapped in betel leaves and chewed.
 For added flavour lime, clove or cardamom can be added.
 Regular chewing stains the lips and tongue a deep orange.
 I didn't like the taste!
 But I was more afraid of how my parents would respond—after all that investment in my smile—if I returned to Canada with a bright orange mouth.

-When writing about Iphim's time on the deserted island, I drew from my experience in this underdeveloped paradise.
+When writing about Alia's time on the deserted island, my experience in this underdeveloped paradise assisted me both the imagery and the loneliness she would have felt.

 This is a portable betel street stall located in Yangon, Myanmar.
 Betel is a mild stimulant.
 A betel nut is wrapped in betel leaves and chewed.
 For added flavour lime, clove or cardamom can be added.
 Regular chewing stains the lips and tongue a deep orange.
 I didn't like the taste!
 But I was more afraid of how my parents would respond—after all that investment in my smile—if I returned to Canada with a bright orange mouth.